 - Assign Volunteers: Review the event logistics to see where certain volunteers are needed.
 Some roles include keeping the students on track of the course, distributing snacks, giving out prizes and other tasks.
 Delegate each task accordingly to the teachers, administrative staff, or parents available to help.

 - Plan Tiered Time-Slots: For a large school and a limited space course, consider tiered time slots by grades or groups of grades to avoid overcrowding.
 Keep everyone safe and having fun.

 - Promote, Promote, Promote!: Help the students spread the word by sending an update through parent newsletters, bulletin boards, morning announcements, PTO notices, social media pages, and more.

 Want to add some spice to your school’s jog-a-thon?
 Here are some more jog-a-thon fundraising ideas to consider:

 - Many schools now incorporate powdered color paint into their fundraising events for a fun school Color Run fundraiser.
 Participants wear a white t-shirt and the color flies!

 - Choose a school jog-a-thon theme, such as a Pajama Run or Superhero Walk.
 See this blog for Fun Run theme ideas.

 - We also see a lot of schools incorporating an obstacle course fundraiser, especially for middle school and high school fundraising events.
 The physical education teacher can provide some equipment that can be used to increase the difficulty of the jogging course to keep the event interesting.

-By planning ahead with these tips, attracting student participation with fun prizes and having a fundraising software that can support peer-to-peer fundraising for schools, it will be simple to accomplish your elementary school jog-a-thon fundraising goals.
+Planning ahead with these tips, attracting student participation with fun prizes, and having fundraising software that can support peer-to-peer fundraising will make it simple to accomplish your school’s jog-a-thon fundraising goals.
 Read more from our blog on how to organize a fun run and see our extensive walk-a-thon fundraising resources.